-- Cooking usually means a big pot of vegetable soup or bean stew.
-Lots of rice, sardines and collard greens.
+- Cooking usually means a large pot of hearty soup or a simple pan fry.
+Lots of rice, potatoes and vegetables.
 Peasant food, healthy and cheap.

-- Glitchy downtempo electronica, alt hip-hop, Old World chant, and classical piano are my working music.
+- Glitchy downtempo beats, alt hip-hop, Old World chant, and classical piano are my working music.
 Mornings start with old-timey blues.
 Soft spots for punk, metal, Putumayo compilations, and Northern Cali rap as reminders of people and places and things now past.

 + Coffee, as a hopeless caffeine addict

 How to best merge glitch and figurative imagery